8bitkick/WebVDU/README.md

 # Web VDU driver (experimental)
 BBC Micro VDU driver compatible Javascript library for web

+See WebVDU in action on the [live demo page](https://www.bbcmicrobot.com/webVDU/index.html)

 ## Intro
 Create 8-bit graphics with a few lines of JavaScript!
 A quick way to prototyping retro graphics, creating documentation, and have fun porting BBC Micro Bot programs to the web.